Dr. Tooley: His conclusions on Private Education and Entrepreneurship

 Discrimination in girls’ access to education persists in many areas, owing to customary attitudes, early marriages and pregnancies, inadequate and gender-biased teaching and educational materials, sexual harassment, and lack of adequate and physically and otherwise accessible schooling facilities.

 Child labor is common among third-world countries.
-Too many children undertake heavy domestic works at an early age and are expected to manage heavy responsibilities.
+Too many children undertake heavy domestic work at an early age and are expected to manage heavy responsibilities.
 Numerous children rarely enjoy proper nutrition and are forced to do laborious toils.

 Peace and economic struggles are other things to consider.
-The Bhutan country, for example, has to take hurdles of high population growth (3%), vast mountainous areas with low population density, a limited resources base, and unemployment.
-Sri Lanka reported an impressive record, yet, civil war is affecting its ability to mobilize funds since spending on defense eats up a quarter of the national budget.8
+Bhutan country, for example, has to take hurdles of high population growth (3%), vast mountainous areas with low population density, a limited resources base, and unemployment.
+Sri Lanka reported an impressive record, yet civil war is affecting its ability to mobilize funds since spending on defense eats up a quarter of the national budget.8

 Putting children into school may not be enough.
 Bangladesh’s Education minister, A. S. H. Sadique, announced a 65% literacy rate, a 3% increase since Dakar, and a 30% rise since 1990.
-While basic education and literacy had improved in his country, he said that quality had been sacrificed to pursue number.9 According to Nigel Fisher of UNICEF Kathmandu, “fewer children in his country survive to Grade 5 than in any region of the world.
+While basic education and literacy had improved in his country, he said that quality had been sacrificed to pursue numbers.9 According to Nigel Fisher of UNICEF Kathmandu, “fewer children in his country survive to Grade 5 than in any region of the world.
 Repetition was a gross wastage of resources”.

 READ MORE :